gedaipek/TechHive_Global_Project/README.md

 [Visualization specific to category 2]

-### Category 3:
+### Loyalty Program Performance:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 1.** While loyalty members contributed to only 36% of total revenue with an average order value of $244, non-members generated 64% of total revenue by spending $283 per order on average.
+In 2020 tekrar sipariş veren

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 2.** Beginning in late 2021, loyalty members began to contribute more significantly to revenue.
+By 2022, they accounted for 52% of total orders and generated $3.96M in revenue, with spending on average $30 more per order that 14% higher than that of non-members.
+This shift reflects the increasing transactional value and economic impact of the loyalty segment.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 3.** Between 2019 and 2022, loyalty members had a 2.71% repeat purchase rate—considerably lower than non-members (9.88%).
+A total of 1,065 loyalty members made repeat purchases, compared to 4,877 non-members.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 4.** Among returning customers, non-members initially outperformed loyalty member in average order spent, peaking at $380 in 2020 and ½330 for loyalty members.
+However, this trend reversed in 2022, with loyalty members reporting a higher repeat purchase average order value,(

 [Visualization specific to category 3]